reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 This section helps you explore standard and atomic units using the [JavaScript Standard Library](/en/books/essentials/support-for-js-frontends/).
 Regarding tokens, each consensus network has a (divisible) standard unit and an (indivisible) atomic unit.
 Users usually want to see standard units.
 A smart contract, on the other hand, *always* deals with atomic units.
 So, your DApp needs to convert between the two frequently. `parseCurrency` converts from standard to atomic. `formatCurrency` converts from atomic to standard.

-1. Find the following line in *index.mjs*:
+1. In *index.mjs*, find the following line:

     ``` js nonum
     console.log(`The consensus network is ${stdlib.connector}.`);
     ```

-1. Append the following, and run your DApp as seller to view the standard and atomic units for your network:
+1. Add the following below it, and run your DApp as the seller to view the standard and atomic units for your network:

     ``` js nonum
     console.log(`The standard unit is ${stdlib.standardUnit}`);